angular/angular/aio/content/guide/component/component-example-lifecycle.md

 The example does not perform any initialization or clean-up.
 It just tracks the appearance and disappearance of an element in the view by recording when the directive is instantiated and destroyed.

-A spy directive like this can provide insight into a DOM object that you cannot change directly.
+A spy directive like this can provide insight into a DOM object that you are not able to change directly.
-You cannot touch the implementation of a built-in `div` element, or modify a third party component.
+You are not able to touch the implementation of a built-in `div` element, or change a third-party component.
-You can, however watch these elements with a directive.
+You are able to watch the elements with a directive.

 The directive defines the `ngOnInit()` and `ngOnDestroy()` hook methods that log messages to the parent using an injected `LoggerService`.

 <code-example header="src/app/spy.directive.ts" path="lifecycle-hooks/src/app/spy.directive.ts" region="spy-directive"></code-example>

-Apply the spy to any built-in or component element, and see that it is initialized and destroyed at the same time as that element.
+Apply the spy to any built-in or component element.
+Verify that the spy is initialized and destroyed at the same time as that element.
 The following code example shows the spy is attached to the repeated hero `div` element.

 <code-example header="src/app/spy.component.html" path="lifecycle-hooks/src/app/spy.component.html" region="template"></code-example>